Ted Lasso, Rom-Coms, and Emotional Vulnerability

 The Firefly panel kicked off with audience questions and honestly, I laughed harder at this panel than I think I have laughed at anything that weekend.
 For starters, Alan Tudyk came out while the sizzle reel was airing and sat in the front row, intently watching the screen.
 It was hilarious.
 At the panel were: Alan Tudyk (Wash), Summer Glau (River Tam), and Adam Baldwin (Jayne).
 A special guest also appeared at the panel -- Nathan Fillion's head printed out and cut out.
 It sat on the table and was absolutely perfect.

-The lovely panelists!
+The panelists!

 Here are some things we learned at the Firefly panel: